prabha-git/prabha-git.github.io/docs/writing/posts/building-obsidian-kb-chatbot.md

 authors:
   - Prabha
 ---
-# Building an Obsidian Knowledgebase Chatbot: A Journey of Iteration and Learning
+# Building an Obsidian Knowledge base Chatbot: A Journey of Iteration and Learning

-As an avid Obsidian user, I've always been fascinated by the potential of leveraging my daily notes as a personal knowledgebase.
+As an avid Obsidian user, I've always been fascinated by the potential of leveraging my daily notes as a personal knowledge base.
 Obsidian has become my go-to tool for taking notes, thanks to its simplicity and the wide range of customization options available through community plugins.
 With the notes and calendar plugins enabled, I can easily capture my daily thoughts and keep track of the projects I'm working on.
 But what if I could take this a step further and use these notes as the foundation for a powerful chatbot?

 Imagine having a personal assistant that could answer questions like: